YulinLi0/navigation_with_tree_of_free_regions/README.md

 ``planner_manage`` has a FSM to manage the pipeline of the framework (including the intermediate goal selecting and dynamic obstacle detection);

 ``Altro`` and ``SDPsolver`` solve the trajectory optimization problem.

+A detailed matlab demo for constructing/solving the SOS programming as well as extracting the gradient information is provided in [scaling SDP](https://github.com/lyl00/minimum_scaling_free_region).
 ## Authors

 - [@Yulin Li](yline@connect.ust.hk)